Skip to content ↓

 • Debates – with one group for or against a matter of importance and relevance, such as ‘Should primary age children be given homework?’

-• Assemblies – class assemblies with the school and parents sharing recent learning.
+• Assemblies – class assemblies with the school sharing recent learning.

-• School Council meetings – elected children attending meetings to discuss implementing change and sharing with classes questions and findings.
+• School Council meetings – elected children attending meetings to discuss implementing change and sharing with classes the findings and to ask further questions.

 • Group work – frequent working in groups for a range of reasons and in all subjects to develop vital cooperation, compromise, negotiation and speaking and listening skills.